GLKaiky/GLKaiky/README.md

-###  Welcome Ladys and Gentlemans
+###  Welcome Ladies and Gentlemen

 __About me:__

 [en]
-I am a Computer Science student at PUC MG and graduated as a Computer Technician at Senac Minas, currently in the 4° period, creating experience in programming languages and data structures.
-Currently with emphasis on file manipulation, BackEnd programming and creation of FrontEnd;
+I am a Computer Science student at the Pontifical Catholic University of ✨Minas Gerais✨ and  I'm graduated as a Computer Technician from Senac Minas.
+ I'm currently in the 4th semester of my bachelor´s degree; Creating experience in programming languages and data structures with emphasis on file manipulation, BackEnd programming and creation of FrontEnd;
 Check out some of my projects.

 [pt]